-The body burns calories many different ways such as eating, digestion, breathing, repairing cells, working out, etc.
+The body burns calories in many different ways such as eating, digestion, breathing, repairing cells, working out, etc.

 Your basic daily bodily functions make up about 70% of calories burned and this can be defined as our metabolism or Basal Metabolic Rate (BMR).

 The other 30% of calories burned is from physical activity or “working out” and food processing (digestion).
-Calories burned from food processing remains pretty much steady, but I will explain later how you can increase this by eating multiple smaller meals a day.
+Calories burned from food processing remain pretty much steady, but I will explain later how you can increase this by eating multiple smaller meals a day.

 So to burn more calories, you must increase BMR and physical activity.
 Both can be achieved through a rowing machine!